ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

 4. `Pipeline Maven <https://plugins.jenkins.io/pipeline-maven/>`__ to use maven within the pipelines.

+5. `Matrix Authorization Strategy Plugin <https://plugins.jenkins.io/matrix-auth/>`__ for configuring permissions for users on a project and build plan level (Matrix Authorization Strategy might already be installed).

 The plugins above (and the pipeline-setup associated with it) got introduced in Artemis 4.7.3.
 If you are using exercises that were created before 4.7.3, you also have to install these plugins: